mertyildiran/Plexus/README.md

   <img src="https://raw.githubusercontent.com/mertyildiran/Plexus/master/docs/img/activation-small.gif" alt="Activation function"/>
 </p>

-Open [the graph](https://www.desmos.com/calculator/1al0bavp78) of this equation and play with the slider to see how it's insanely suitable to make random normalizations for any values between (-∞,+∞).
+<sup>Open [the graph](https://www.desmos.com/calculator/1al0bavp78) of this equation and play with the slider to see how it's insanely suitable to make random normalizations for any values between (-∞,+∞).
 It's also becoming more crazy, less stable when you move away from 0.
-In other words, it's not repetitive so a neuron freely walk on this equation without being trapped.
+In other words, it's not repetitive so a neuron freely walk on this equation without being trapped.</sup>

+Rest of the paper will explain the algorithm's itself and usage.
+An algorithm that implemented by following the criteria listed in Core Principles and by relying on the given activation function above.

 ### Installation